Diversity in Commercial Radio

 In their 2015 Employment Survey the sector skills body Creative Skillset found that across the whole radio industry 46% employees are women and BAME employees make up 9%.
 This compares to 10.9% BAME employees in the rest of the UK workforce.

 There is recognition from the commercial radio sector that more could be done to encourage greater diversity within our industry.
-Radiocentre is helping to drive this positive change and is looking to publish the results of a survey on diversity within commercial radio in the near future.
+Radiocentre is helping to drive this positive change.

 Radiocentre has been working with Creative Access to try and improve representation of young people from BAME backgrounds.
 In early 2016 we joined forces with the BBC to co-host a Radio Masterclass for Creative Access interns who are looking to start careers in the Creative Industries.